mrjackthebriggs/c-_assignment_1/README.md

 # C++ Dictionary (Assignment 1)
 This was submitted as the first assignment for a university unit: Object-oriented C++.
+This assignment scored a perfect mark, 30/30.
 This sets up everything for assignment 2.
 This project was redone in rust, which is another one of my public repos

 ## The brief for this assignment was: